alzuri/supervive-arena-draft/README.md

 # SUPERVIVE Arena Draft

-This is a very simple unofficial and offline draft simulator tool that is used for early day scrim and tournament experimentation.
+This is a fan-made unofficial draft simulator tool for SUPERVIVE arena used in scrim and tournament format experimentation.
+It was messily built out with lots of help from LLMs.
+A few days of effort got it working for this community's particular purposes including several prize pool events.

 # Features